 Low commute scores could be due to limited access to public transit in this area, as well as longer-than-average work commute times for residents.

-Using data and statistics Washington has received a livability score of 70/100.
-This score is ranked in the 79th percentile when compared to all other cities.
-Based on the rankings for each individual category, Washington has received high marks for crime (A+), employment (B) and housing (B).
-Washington does not fare well for the following: amenities (F) and cost of living (D-).
-It might be a smart idea to take a closer look at each category to find out why.
+Using data and statistics Washington has received a livability score of 72/100.
+This score is ranked in the 80th percentile when compared to all other cities.
+There are nine total categories that generate the livability score.
+Washington scores well for crime (A+), employment (B+) and housing (A) On a less positive note, Washington does not have favorable ranks for the following: amenities (F) and cost of living (D-).
+If we take a look at the data, we can find out why.